What you need to know:

 Retail gift cards are usually available for redemption at a specific retailer, or a few retail brands owned by the same parent company.
 The technology to transact is safer and more secure through closed-loop gift cards.
 These programs can also be very low cost in terms of transaction fees.

 The primary EBT program in the US is the Supplemental Nutrition Assistance Program (SNAP), formerly known as food stamps.
 SNAP EBT has very low fraud rates in part because they require PINs on every transaction.

-Essentially, while unknown to them, people on benefit programs are subsidizing Visa, MasterCard, and large banks because paying for the costs of transaction fees are built into the cost of all products.
+Essentially, while unknown to them, people on benefit programs are subsidizing Visa, Mastercard, and large banks because paying for the costs of transaction fees is built into the cost of all products.

 “Do the ‘Honor All Cards’ rules apply to a brand’s debit and credit cards?